How do I choose?

 In Cambodia: Tearfund’s partner CHO, works closely with children, providing education.
 Volunteers have brought their personal education experience to help teach english, run sports and lead bible studies.
 CHO also has an incredible Social Enterprise called Destiny Cafe where the volunteers get an opportunity to work alongside locals and develop new innovative ways to expand business in the area.

-In India: Tearfund’s partners have invited prayer teams to join them for two weeks.
+In Zambia: Tearfund’s partners have invited teams to join them for two weeks.
 Volunteers bring their fresh enthusiasm and commitment to prayer, coming alongside partners and beneficiaries, often resulting in a fresh awakening of God’s power at work.

 Can anyone apply?